broadinstitute/wdl4s/PROGRESS.md

 * `If`
 * `Scatter`

-`GraphNode` describes relationships to other `GraphNode`s.  `GraphNode.upstream` returns a set of `GraphNode`s that the current `GraphNode` depend on.  `GraphNode.downstream` returns the set of `GraphNode`s that depend on the current node.
+`GraphNode` describes relationships to other `GraphNode`s.  `GraphNode.upstream` returns a set of `GraphNode`s that the current `GraphNode` depend on.  `GraphNode.downstream` returns the set of `GraphNode`s that depends on the current node.

 For example